apache/spark/README.md

 > Note: Only `pip` installation is currently officially supported.

-While they are some successes with using other tools like [poetry](https://python-poetry.org) or [pip-tools](https://pypi.org/project/pip-tools), they do not share the same workflow as `pip` - especially when it comes to constraint vs. requirements management.
+While it is possible to install Airflow with tools like [Poetry](https://python-poetry.org) or [pip-tools](https://pypi.org/project/pip-tools), they do not share the same workflow as `pip` - especially when it comes to constraint vs. requirements management.
 Installing via `Poetry` or `pip-tools` is not currently supported.

-If you wish to install airflow using those tools you should use the constraint files and convert them to appropriate format and workflow that your tool requires.
+If you wish to install Airflow using those tools, you should use the constraint files and convert them to the appropriate format and workflow that your tool requires.

 ```bash